Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/build-node-management.md

 axiasolar purge-chain
 ```

-An alternative database implementation, ParityDB, is available and activated with the `--database paritydb` option.
+An alternative database implementation, AxiaDB, is available and activated with the `--database axiadb` option.
 This database uses more disk space than the default RocksBD, but is more efficient in reads and writes.

 ## Deployment Tools